|

 and special short courses in reading and writing skills to financial

-aid and special programs for educational
+aid and special programs for disabled

 students.
 If you believe that any of these programs

-of help to you, please check with the counseling
+would be of help to you, please check with the counseling

 office or consult your class schedule for a list of telephone